Pileated woodpecker

+The pileated woodpecker (/ˈpaɪlieɪtəd, ˈpɪl-/ PY-lee-ay-tid-,_-PIL-ee--; Dryocopus pileatus) is a large, crow-sized woodpecker with a prominent red crest, white neck stripe, and a mostly black body.
+These woodpeckers are native to North America, where it is the largest confirmed extant woodpecker species, and they are the third largest extant species of woodpecker in the world, after the great slaty woodpecker and the black woodpecker.
+It inhabits deciduous forests in eastern North America, the Great Lakes, the boreal forests of Canada, and parts of the Pacific Coast.
+The woodpecker is primarily an insectivore and eats insects that live in trees.
+Pileateds are famous for making large, nearly rectangular carvings into trees, which they either use to extract prey inside the tree or to make a nest.
+They are a species with a large range and an increasing population, causing them to be categorized as a species of "least concern" by the IUCN in 2016.

 Taxonomy

 The English naturalist Mark Catesby described and illustrated the pileated woodpecker in his book The Natural History of Carolina, Florida and the Bahama Islands which was published between 1729 and 1732.
 Catesby used the English name "The larger red-crested Wood-pecker" and the Latin Picus niger maximus capite rubro.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he included the pileated woodpecker, coined the binomial name Picus pileatus and cited Catesby's book.
 The specific epithet pileatus is a Latin word meaning "-capped".
 The type locality is South Carolina.
 The pileated woodpecker is now one of six species that the International Ornithological Committee and the Clements taxonomy place in genus Dryocopus.
 The North American Classification Committee of the American Ornithological Society concurs for the pileated and lineated woodpeckers, the only two of the six that occur in Central and North America.
 However, BirdLife International's Handbook of the Birds of the World (HBW) places the pileated and several others in genus Hylatomus.
-Genus Dryocopus was introduced by the German naturalist Friedrich Boie in 1826.
+The genus Dryocopus was introduced by the German naturalist Friedrich Boie in 1826.